nishathakur-13/credit-approval-system/README.md

 This is a Django REST Framework project that provides an API for a credit approval system.
 It allows for registering customers, checking loan eligibility, and creating loans based on historical data.

-## Setup and Installation on you device
+## Setup and Installation on you devices

 1. Clone the repository on you device.
 2. Create a virtual environment: `python -m venv venv`